yschroe/chessalyzer.js/README.md

 -   `add(tracker)`:
     Function that is only required for multithreading.
 This function gets passed a Tracker object of the same type.
 In the function you need to define how the statistics of two trackers are added together.
 See [Multithreaded analyses section](#multithreaded-analysis) for an example.

+-   `finish()`:
+    Optional method that is called when all games have been processed.
+Can be used for example to clean up or sort the data of the tracker.

 # Visualisation

 Please note that chessalyzer.js only provides the raw data of the analyses.
 If you want to visualize the data you will need a separate library.
 The following examples were created with my fork of [chessboardjs](https://github.com/PeterPain/heatboard.js) with added heatmap functionality.